-The San Antonio coach selected Spurs star Tim Duncan to replace Yao Ming in the lineup for Sunday’s game at Staples Center, staying in his own locker room instead of picking Clippers star Blake Griffin playing in his home arena or Timberwolves double-double machine Kevin Love.
+The San Antonio coach selected Spurs star Tim Duncan to replace Yao Ming in the lineup for Sunday’s game at Staples Center, staying in his own locker room instead of picking Clippers rookie Blake Griffin playing in his home arena or Timberwolves double-double machine Kevin Love.

 Houston center Yao was voted in by the fans but is injured.

 This will be Duncan’s 13th All-Star appearance overall.
 He was the co-MVP of the 2000 game with Shaquille O’Neal.

 Guard Manu Ginobili also is going to Los Angeles to represent San Antonio.

 “Just thinking about walking into that locker room is a humbling and awesome experience,” he said.
 “Just to know you’re in the same room with those kinds of players, the best on the planet, it almost makes you want to laugh.
 You really have to pinch yourself to know that you’re in that room, and I think it would be quite forward on my part to try to coach those guys.”

 - Former Ranger breaks silence on Pat Tillman death: I may have killed him

 - Scalia to students on high taxes: At a certain point, 'perhaps you should revolt'

 - Special Forces' suicide rates hit record levels casualties of 'hard combat'